TheZambi/laig/TP2/README.md

 - Multiple cameras and lights.
 - Possibility to change cameras.
 - Possibility to turn on/off the lights.
+- Makes use of animation.
+- Error checking during animation parsing.

 - Scene
   - A field of grass with a small farm.